xrcyz/Processing-Dark-Theme/README.md

 # Processing-Dark-Theme
 A dark theme for processing, to make it a little more like Visual Studio 2019.
+The background/foreground colours are from [https://github.com/liquidev/processing-monokai-theme](processing-monokai-theme).

 ![screenshot](/processing%20dark%20theme.png?raw=true)